-I provide sports massage which is great for active patients that need a bit of muscle relaxation.
+I provide sports massage in Berrylands, which is great for active patients that need a bit of muscle relaxation.
 Sports massage will only directly effect the musculature of the body, whereas Osteopathy treats all soft tissues including muscles, joints, nerves, ligaments, tendons etc. Osteopathy therefore is more suitable for anyone in pain, including anyone with sports injuries as Osteopaths may be able to provide greater pain relief if addressing more tissue types than sports massage does.

 On the flipside, osteopathy is a regulated profession, and no therapist may call themselves an osteopath without registering with the General Osteopathic Council yearly.
 All osteopaths are trained to a minimum of BSc degree level, spending 4-5 years in university.
 This mean osteopaths have to practice with a code of conduct by their governing body, that sets practice standards, and complete a minimum number of Continuous Professional Development hours to keep training up to date.